Veteran Employment Situation Report for April 2014

 * * * * * * * * * * * * * *

-The Current Employment Statistics (CES) unemployment rate rose from 6.6% in January to 6.7% in February.
-At a time when the country needs to see the unemployment rate going down, even a one tenth of a percent is bad news.
-Politicians will say the unemployment rate was basically unchanged, but that still does not cover the fact that the unemployment rate is going in the wrong direction.
-A big part of the reason the unemployment rate has remained so high is because more people dropped out of the workforce.
+The Current Employment Statistics (CES) unemployment rate remained at 6.7% in March.
+At a time when the country needs to see the unemployment rate going down having a stagnant rate is bad news.
+Politicians and government bureaucrats will say the unemployment rate was basically unchanged, but that still does not alleviate fact that the unemployment rate is not going down.
+A big part of the reason the unemployment rate has remained so high is because so many people dropped out of the workforce.
 People dropping out of the workforce because there are no jobs is a bad thing for any economy.
-February saw unusually cold weather with heavy snow in upper mid-west and east coast which probably affected hiring.

-February saw only 175,000 new jobs created.
-America needs to be generating 250,000 plus new jobs a month in order to create real economic growth and have jobs for the extremely high number of unemployed, now at 10.2 million, and for the new workers entering the economy seeking employment.
+March saw only 190,000 new jobs created.
+America needs to be generating 250,000 plus new jobs a month in order to create real economic growth and have jobs for the extremely high number of unemployed, now at 10,184,000, and have jobs for the new workers entering the economy seeking employment.

-BLS reports the real unemployment rate is 12.6% when one adds the underemployed and those with part time jobs due to a shortage of full time jobs.
-This number is increased when one considers those workers who have been moved to 30 hours or less due to the American Care.
+BLS reports the CES real unemployment is 12.7% when one adds the underemployed and those with part time jobs due to a shortage of full time jobs and is well above the normal unemployment of 4.0%.
+When one considers those workers who have been moved to 30 hours or less due to the American Care Act, it becomes readily apparent there are serious problems in the economy.
+Irrespective of the current lack of movement in the national unemployment numbers the March, the numbers needs to be going down, not sideways.
+The CES unemployment and the CPS total unemployment numbers for March again confirms that the United States economy is stagnant and is not in a growth mode.

-The Current Population Survey (CPS) national unemployment rate for February did not change and remains at 6.9%, up from 6.3% in Decembers.
+The Current Population Survey (CPS) national unemployment rate for March dropped marginally to 6.6%, down from 6.9% in February.
 See the last article of this report for the differences between CES and CPS unemployment reports.

-Turning to the survey of households, both the unemployment rate, at 6.7%, and the number of unemployed persons, at 10.5 million, were little changed in February.
-The number of unemployed persons who had been jobless for 27 weeks or more rose to 3.8 million, or 37% of the unemployed.
+Turning to the survey of households, both the unemployment rate, at 6.7%, and the number of unemployed persons marginally fell to 10.184 million.

-The labor force participation rate was unchanged at 63.0% in February.
-Over the year, the labor force participation rate has declined by 0.5 percentage point.
-This is a very important number as it shows that 37% of the eligible workforce has dropped out.
+The labor force participation rate rose to 63.2% in March from 63.0% in February.
+This is a very important number as it shows that nearly 37% of the eligible workforce has dropped out.
 This is reflected in the sharp increases in unemployment and food stamp payments over the last six years.
-This is not a good record for our politicians.
+This is not a good record for our politicians and has exponentially increased the cost of government programs.

-The employment-population ratio, at 58.8%, was unchanged in February and has shown little movement, on net, over the past 12 months.
+The employment-population ratio rose to 58.9% in March from the February rate of 58.8%.
 This number, like the labor force participation rate, is not a good sign.
-With people graduating from high school and college, and with people wanting to go to work, the number should change, but it has remained unchanged for over a year.
+With people graduating from high school and college, and with people wanting to go to work, the number should change, but it has remained basically unchanged for over a year.
 This is very bad for the economy.

 The bottom line from the above numbers is the United States economy is stagnant and not improving in any meaningful way.
-The nice thing to say is that the economy is growing but at a decreasing rate.
+The United States economy is in trouble!

 * * * * * * * * * * * * *